persalys/persalys/python/doc/examples/examples.rst

-To realize a central tendency analysis with the Monte Carlo method, choose **New central tendency** in the contextual menu (right click) of the probabilistic model item in the study tree.
+To realize a central tendency analysis with the Monte Carlo method, choose **New central tendency** in the context menu (right click) of the probabilistic model item in the study tree.

 .. image:: contextual_menu_proba_model.png
     :align: center